sidney/ansel/packaging/windows/BUILD.md

 ## Native compile using MSYS2:
-How to make an R&Darktable Windows installer (x64 only):
+How to make an Ansel Windows installer (x64 only):

 * Install MSYS2 (instructions and prerequisites can be found on the official website: https://www.msys2.org)